EugeneGohh/url-shortener/README.md

 - `public/`: Contains static assets such as images and favicons.

-* `src/`: Contains the source code of the Next.js app.
+- `src/`: Contains the source code of the Next.js app.
-* `src/pages/`: Contains the app's pages and API routes.
+- `src/pages/`: Contains the app's pages and API routes.
-* `src/styles/`: Contains the CSS styles used by the application
+- `src/styles/`: Contains the CSS styles used by the application
-* `tailwind.config.js`: Contains the configuration for TailwindCSS.
+- `tailwind.config.js`: Contains the configuration for TailwindCSS.
-* `package.json`: Contains the project's dependencies and scripts.
+- `package.json`: Contains the project's dependencies and scripts.

-## Dependencies & Relevant Information
+## Dependencies and Other Relevant Information (i.e scaffolding tools)

+### Scripts
+- `dev` - Runs Next.js in development mode.
+- `build` - Builds the Next.js app for production.
+- `start` - Starts a Next.js production server.
+- `lint` - Lints the Next.js app using ESLint.
+- `seed` - Seeds the MongoDB database with dummy data.
+- `test` - Runs Jest tests in watch mode.
+### Dependencies
 The application was built using the following dependencies and scaffolding tools:

 - [`axios`](https://www.npmjs.com/package/axios): A promise-based HTTP client for Node.js and the browser.